 The gift of caring for aging parents

-A colleague reflects on his time as caregiver after both parents were diagnosed with chronic heart failure
+A former colleague reflects on his time as caregiver after both parents were diagnosed with chronic heart failure

 “When you have heart failure, your heart isn’t able to pump enough blood to meet the body’s needs for blood and oxygen – which saps your energy and strength,” said Rodrique.
 “After my mom was diagnosed, she had to give up some of her favorite activities, like gardening.
 People used to stop and compliment her on her incredible flowers, but she had to abruptly put away her gardening gloves because she just wasn’t able to do it anymore.”